How to print each character of a string in Python

 print(new_text) # HeLLo

-The solution creates a new string instead of modifying the original.
-A list comprehension iterates through the text, conditionally replacing each 'l' with an 'L'.
-The join() method then efficiently stitches these characters together into a new string.
+The solution builds a new string instead of trying to modify the original.
+It uses a list comprehension to create a new list of characters, replacing 'l' with 'L' where needed.
+The join() method then efficiently stitches this list back into a single string.

 Avoiding off-by-one errors in string indices